 - View video footage that has been uploaded onto its graduate or corporate website.
-M&G Investments, for example, has videos on its careers site in which employees speak about the firm’s culture and priorities.
+Fidelity International, for example, has videos on its early careers site in which employees speak about the firm’s culture and priorities.

 - Check out the organisation’s employer hub, which contains information about the business through an organisation profile, graduate profiles or videos.

 - Visit the business’s website and read about its values in the respective section, which will typically be ‘about us’, ‘why choose us’, ‘working at…’ or something similar.

 - Reflect on past internships, spring insights and careers events, and think about what employees/representatives said about the business’s values.

 - Find out if your chosen employer has a YouTube channel.
 Barclays and Goldman Sachs are among those that do.
 In their videos, employees talk about different aspects of the business, including their values.